DoniaEid/-Generative-AI-/units/fundamentals of large language models.md

 ## What Meaning of Hallucination in LLMs?

-    Hallucination = the model outputs incorrect or fabricated information, even if the question is clear.
+    the model outputs incorrect or fabricated information, even if the question is clear.

     In other words, the model “makes up” answers or data that don’t exist or are wrong.